Flossing for Kids

 Teaching Proper Flossing Technique

 Take the time to teach your kids how to floss.
-To make sure that your children remember all of the steps, work with your kids every night to make sure that they understand how to floss.
+To make sure that your children remember all the steps, work with your kids every night to make sure that they understand how to floss.
 The technique that you use will depend on the type of dental floss that you and your child prefer.

 Traditional Dental Floss

 If using traditional dental floss, teach your child to grip a length of dental floss between their thumb and index finger on each hand.
 Show your child how to wrap the dental floss around their index finger to reduce slippage.
 Teach your kids how to relax the floss into a “C” shape and gently glide it between their teeth.
-Explain that kids should use a new section of floss when moving from tooth to tooth in order to prevent spreading germs.
+Explain that kids should use a new section of floss when moving from tooth to tooth to prevent spreading germs.
 Make sure to clean both sides of each gap, and continue down slightly under the gumline.

 Dental Floss Picks